Karan36k/pix2pix/README.md

 <center>
-  <h3> To view a live version of the model please visit https://massivefile.com/pix2pix </h3>
+  <p> To view a live version of the model please visit https://massivefile.com/pix2pix </p>

   <b> Information about Dataset used for the training </b>